Muthukumarasamy Karthikeyan , Ph.D.,

 5

-INSPIRE (Chemoinformatics, Reaction Modeling)
+INSPIRE (Chemoinformatics, ML, Reaction Modeling)

 CSIR New Delhi